-"I have been thinking, Auntie."
+"I've been thinking, auntie."

 "Well, we must try and think of others, dearie, and not of ourselves."

-"It's not of myself, Auntie."
-"Never fret about me,
+"It's not of myself, auntie."

+"Never fret about me, Sadie."

-Sadie."
-"No, Auntie, I was not thinking of you."
-"Was it of any one in particular."
-"Of Mr. Stephens, Auntie.
+"No, auntie, I was not thinking of you."

+"Was it of any one in particular?"

+"Of Mr. Stephens, auntie.
 How gentle he was, and how brave!
-To think of him fixing up every little thing for us, and trying to pull his jacket over his poor roped-up hands, with those murderers waiting all round his.
+To think of him fixing up every little thing for us, and trying to pull his jacket over his poor roped-up hands, with those murderers waiting all round him.
 He's my saint and hero from now ever after."